 As a member of the Local Project Advisory Committee (LPAC), YAWC will lead this project over a 3-year period (2019-2021) in collaboration with partners and supporters.
 They include the Whitehorse Aboriginal Women's Circle, Liard Aboriginal Women's Society, Kwanlin Dun First Nation, Teslin Tlingit Council, MMIWG family members, City of Whitehorse, and Yukon Government Women's Directorate.
 The project is funded by Women and Gender Equality Canada.

-Family Engagement Process
+Family Engagement Proccess

 The Yukon Aboriginal Women’s Council invites artists who are experienced working within an Indigenous context to submit a proposal to design, build and install a monument for Missing and Murdered Indigenous Women and Girls 2S+ from Yukon and northern BC.
 The successful proposal will be selected with input from MMIWG2S+ families.